wookayin/nvidia-ml-py/README.md

 Why?
 ----

-`nvidia-ml-py` often breaks the backward compatibility and does not maintain any changelog/release note.
+`nvidia-ml-py` often breaks the backward compatibility, and the changelog (release note) is not very comprehensive.
 This makes difficult for developers of downstream projects (e.g., [gpustat][], [nvitop][], etc.) depending on `pynvml` to deal with breaking changes in `pynvml`, and it is also difficult to know which version of `pynvml` end users might end up having installed due to the lack of `pynvml.__version__` string.

 This repository is not supposed to be a "fork" of `nvidia-ml-py`, but exists only for the archiving purposes.